ssilvertt/DotaDataDive/README.md

 4. Include your personal token:

-Go to https://stratz.com/api and obtain your personal api token Create in frontend folder .env and paste this code:
+Go to https://stratz.com/api and obtain your personal api token Create in frontend folder .env file and paste this code:
 ```js
 VITE_TOKEN=YOUR_TOKEN
 ```